haet/wp-html-mail/readme.txt

 * **Text or image header:**
 Either style your email header with colors and text, use your logo or design a banner.
 * **Customize colors and fonts:**
-Differnt plugins send different emails but you can define global color and font settings for headlines, text, links and more to give all your emails a common professional look.
+Different plugins send different emails but you can define global color and font settings for headlines, text, links and more to give all your emails a common professional look.
 * **Add your companies legal information to the footer:**
 The email footer can contain links to your legal pages, your contact data or whatever you want.
 * **Inline CSS:**